htefera/MLSystemsQualityEvaluation/README.md

 ## Abstract
 Machine learning quality evaluation for classification models using model behavioral testing to improve data and model quality
 ## Thesis Objective
-Evaluating the quality of ML classification algorithms for 17 different classifiers from Spark ML, Keras, and Scikit-learn to detect or minimize ML bugs at an early stage before a model is deployed.
-This can be achieved by testing the Code, the Model, and the Data and evaluating the individual classifiers using ML quality attributes using three popular classification datasets
+Evaluating the quality of ML classification algorithms for 17 different classifiers from Spark ML, Keras, and Scikit-learn to detect or minimize ML bugs at an early stage before a model is get deployed.
+This was achieved by testing the Code of the various functions, the trained model to check what the model learned is correctly applying, and the Data testing by writing pre-train tests.
+The individual classifiers was evaluated with ML quality attributes on three popular classification datasets from [Kaggle](https://www.kaggle.com/)
 ## Machine Learning Testing Technique Used
 We took inspiration from behavioral model testing from NLP models using